mahallawy1/sdp/README.md

 - Do not use automatically generated SQL exports from dbdiagram.io; always refer to the SQL file on the main branch to avoid inconsistencies.
 - Ensure that any modifications to the database structure are saved and updated on the main branch.

+## Class Diagram

+The class diagram provides an overview of the project's structure, showcasing relationships between key classes and their interactions.
+It visualizes the organization of main components like the Controller, MODEL, DTO, and View, as well as pattern implementations including the decorator, factory, and singleton patterns.

+For an in-depth look at the class relationships and design patterns, refer to the [Class Diagram](https://drive.google.com/file/d/1SmaayLcL1YryKVxJIyVVX8IXUhoKoSBU/view?usp=sharing)   created on draw.io.
 ## Setting Up

 1. Clone the repository.